SebastianBoldt/Jelly/README.md

 ## How to use

-Jelly Animators are super easy to use.
+Jelly is super easy to use.

 1. Create a *JellyPresentation* Object
 2. Initialize a *JellyAnimator* using the *JellyPresentation* Object created in Step 1.